YECHUNAN/YECHUNAN.github.io/index.md

 - Game design project

 This is a fun multiplayer game developed with Unity as a team project.
 I took charge of animation part of it and programmed most of the player and objects' motions.
 I also made the trailer.
-The trailer is available in [Youtube](youtube link).
+The trailer is available in [Youtube link](https://youtu.be/Rns2cnl4qvA).

 ## Interests

 My current academic interest is to use traditional computer vision techniques to achieve equally good results brought by deep learning.
-Deep learning works well for now but I don't see the deep learning methods capturing the principles of the problems.
-I personally believe that as we understand the problems better, we will be able to build more accurate mathematical models to solve the problems in an elegant and efficient way.
+I am studying deep learning by myself while taking courses in tradition EE signal processing and vision methods.

 ## Profiles
 My resume: [resumePDF](https://github.com/YECHUNAN/assets/resume.pdf)